MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 **BitReg**=*bit-registry-section*[**,**_bit-registry-section_]...
 Is valid in a *service-install-section* but almost never used.

-**BootFlags**=value
-This value can only be used with kernel-mode driver services and is only available with Windows 11 version `<TBD>` and above.

-Optionally specifies when the operating system should promote a driver's StartType value to 0x0 (SERVICE_BOOT_START).
-You can specify one or more (ORed) of the following numeric values, expressed as hexadecimal values.

-- 0x1 (CM_SERVICE_NETWORK_BOOT_LOAD)
-  Indicates the driver should be promoted if booting from the network.

-- 0x2 (CM_SERVICE_VIRTUAL_DISK_BOOT_LOAD)
-  Indicates the driver should be promoted if booting from a VHD.

-- 0x4 (CM_SERVICE_USB_DISK_BOOT_LOAD)
-  Indicates the driver should be promoted to if booting from a USB disk.

-- 0x8 (CM_SERVICE_SD_DISK_BOOT_LOAD)
-  Indicates the driver should be promoted if booting from SD storage.

-- 0x10 (CM_SERVICE_USB3_DISK_BOOT_LOAD)
-  Indicates the driver should be promoted if booting from a disk on a USB 3.0 controller.

-- 0x20 (CM_SERVICE_MEASURED_BOOT_LOAD)
-  Indicates the driver should be promoted if booting while measured boot is enabled.

-- 0x40 (CM_SERVICE_VERIFIER_BOOT_LOAD)
-  Indicates the driver should be promoted if booting with verifier boot enabled.

-- 0x80 (CM_SERVICE_WINPE_BOOT_LOAD)
-  Indicates the driver should be promoted if booting to WinPE.

 **LoadOrderGroup**=*load-order-group-name*
 This optional entry identifies the load order group of which this driver is a member.
 It can be one of the "standard" load order groups, such as **SCSI** class or **NDIS**.